5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 ### Example 8: Intel WiFi (AirportItlwm) and Bluetooth (IntelBluetoothFIrmware)
 ![IntelBT](https://user-images.githubusercontent.com/76865553/196041542-9f6943dc-b500-408e-8d61-f15a6082d5f7.png)

-**NOTES**:
+> [!NOTE]
+>

-- For Intel WiFi, there are actually 2 kexts available that can be used: `Itlwm.kext` and `AirportItlwm.kext`.
+> - For Intel WiFi, there are actually 2 kexts available that can be used: `Itlwm.kext` and `AirportItlwm.kext`.
 Both have different Pros and Cons, so which one to use depends on personal preference ([**find out more**](https://openintelwireless.github.io/itlwm/FAQ.html))
-- For using Intel Bluetooth in macOS Monterey and newer, [**read this**](https://openintelwireless.github.io/IntelBluetoothFirmware/FAQ.html#what-additional-steps-should-i-do-to-make-bluetooth-work-on-macos-monterey-and-newer).
+> - For using Intel Bluetooth in macOS Monterey and newer, [**read this**](https://openintelwireless.github.io/IntelBluetoothFirmware/FAQ.html#what-additional-steps-should-i-do-to-make-bluetooth-work-on-macos-monterey-and-newer).

 ### Example 9a: Possible Desktop Kext Sequence
 ![config9](https://user-images.githubusercontent.com/76865553/140826181-073a2204-aacb-435e-970c-1823cd2786d1.png)